Active Faculty Grants

 American Council of Learned Societies

-Carlos Macías Prieto, Assistant Professor of Spanish and Faculty Affiliate in Latina/o Studies, has been selected as a recipient of the American Council of Learned Societies (ACLS) Fellowship Program, a program which supports exceptional scholarship in the humanities and interpretive social sciences that has the potential to make significant contributions within and beyond the awardees’ fields.
-The fellowship will support Professor Macías Prieto’s research on the writings of don Domingo de San Antón Muñón Chimalpahin Quauhtlehuanitzin (aka Chimalpahin), a Nahua tlacuilo (scribe) who produced the largest body of written texts in Nahuatl and Spanish among Nahua writers of the sixteenth and seventeenth centuries.
+Carlos Macías Prieto, Assistant Professor of Spanish and Faculty Affiliate in Latina/o Studies, has been awarded an ACLS Fellowship, which will support Professor Macías Prieto’s research on the writings of don Domingo de San Antón Muñón Chimalpahin Quauhtlehuanitzin (aka Chimalpahin), a Nahua tlacuilo (scribe) who produced the largest body of written texts in Nahuatl and Spanish among Nahua writers of the sixteenth and seventeenth centuries.
 You can learn more about Professor Macías Prieto’s research and his ACLS Fellowship here.
 (March 2023)

-American Mathematical Society
+American Philosophical Society

 College Art Association